songyingxuan/B117955-SD-submission-3/README.md

      3. Run: Execute the command in the shell terminal Java Test

              When the words “A new jdk test !” appear under the shell, jdk runs normally.

+# Compile code

+      1. Type "javac  GameTest.java" to compile the code after installing compile environment in shell terminal

+# Execute code
+      1. Type "java GameTest"  in shell terminal after compile and there will be prompt to guide users